fincham/advisory-feeds/README.md

 # advisory-feeds

 **This is a bit of an ugly fork of some open source code we've been building as part of a larger project at work, forked for BSides Wellington 2017.
-Once we decide how to structure the project better this repo will be replaced by a link to the official one.**
+Once we decide how to structure the project better this repo will be replaced by a link to the official one over at [Catalyst](https://github.com/catalyst/).**

 ## What is this?